a-chris/medium-no-thanks/README.md

 <h1 align="center">Medium No Thanks</h1>

-Medium No Thanks is an Android application to help bypass Medium paywall on your smartphone without effort.
+Medium No Thanks is an Android application to help bypass Medium paywall on your Android device without effort.

 ## How it works